deepcausality-rs/deep_causality/BUILD.md

     make fix            Auto-fixes linting issues as reported by cargo and clippy. make test           Runs all tests across all crates.
 ```

+The scripts called by each make command are located in the [script folder.](scripts)